jdavidson/jdavidson.github.io/_posts/2014-04-07-marketplace-liquidity.md

 ### 1. Single side utility
 OpenTable [built](http://www.quora.com/How-did-OpenTable-form-its-first-partnerships-with-restaurants) two different products with different value propositions.
 For top restaurants, not needing help generating demand, they built a CRM service to allow them to better services customers.
 The next tier of restaurants, aspiring to the top, joined valuing an increased demand.
-Google built a better search product, syndicated their service and aggregated user demand before offering a CPC ad model.[^1]
+Google built a better search product, syndicated their service and aggregated user demand before offering a CPC ad model.
+This is similar to social networks covered in Andrew Chen's fantastic [post](http://andrewchen.co/2014/03/27/how-to-solve-the-cold-start-problem-for-social-products/).

 ### 2. Integrations
 AirBnB [famously](http://www.quora.com/Did-Airbnb-really-need-to-illegally-spam-on-Craigslist-in-order-to-build-a-market) solicited existing Craiglist suppliers.
 By leveraging other channel listings (often eBay or Craiglist), a marketplace can have comprehensive coverage of supply and without a direct relationship with all suppliers.